Awesome Things To Do At Coachella

 What Not To Do:

 • Don’t Get Dehydrated: First and foremost, it is critical to drink plenty of water and use sunscreen.
 Dehydration and heat exhaustion are frequent during music events, particularly in the summer.
-It is advised to bring a reusable water bottle and put on sunscreen to avoid being burned.
+I will advise bringing a reusable water bottle and putting on sunscreen to avoid being burned.

 • Don’t Lose Things: Second, it is critical to be conscious of one’s environment and possessions.
-There may be more potential for theft, and pickpocketing in large groups.
-It is advised to protect belongings and observe personal space.
+There may be more potential for theft and pickpocketing in large groups.
+I will advise you to protect your belongings and observe personal space.

 • Don’t Get Into A Fight: If you get into a fight or make a scene, you are likely to be thrown out of the festival.
 Imagine wasting all those days preparing to see your favorite celebrities, only to be thrown out for a stupid fight.
 You don’t want to waste your time and money.